benmarwick/ctv-archaeology/README.md

 Falcucci, A., Karakostis, F. A., Göldner, D., & Peresani, M. (2022).
 Bringing shape into focus: Assessing differences between blades and bladelets and their technological significance in 3D form. _Journal of Archaeological Science: Reports_, 43, 103490. https://doi.org/10.1016/j.jasrep.2022.103490

+Falcucci, A., Karakostis, F. A., Göldner, D., & Peresani, M. (2022).
+Bringing shape into focus: Assessing differences between blades and bladelets and their technological significance in 3D form. _Journal of Archaeological Science: Reports_, 43, 103490. https://doi.org/10.1016/j.jasrep.2022.103490

 Falcucci, A., & Peresani, M. (2022).
 The contribution of integrated 3D model analysis to Protoaurignacian stone tool design. _PLOS ONE_, 17(5), e0268539. https://doi.org/10.1371/journal.pone.0268539

 Farahani, A. (2018).
 A 2500-year historical ecology of agricultural production under empire in Dhiban, Jordan. _Journal of Anthropological Archaeology_, 52, 137-155. <http://dx.doi.org/10.17632/dygn8vp6pz.1>